-Chances are that your journey to Japan will begin and end with Tokyo!
 This one day plan is filled with perfect places to visit in Tokyo.
-Whether it's your first time or you're a seasoned traveler, you'll find your perfect fit with this list!
+Whether it's your first time or you're a seasoned traveler, you'll find your perfect blend of spots here.
+Let's dive right in!

 Tokyo is one of the biggest tourist attractions in Japan.
 Formerly known as Edo, it was a small fishing village that became the center of Tokugawa Ieyasu’s government in the 16th century.